Here are 10 skills that will clarify your visions and bring you closer to your life goals.

-We can develop social anxiety when we avoid the interactions that scare us; we can conquer it with practice.
+We can develop social anxiety when we avoid the interactions that scare us, but we can conquer it with practice.

 Whether introverts or extroverts are better friends is besides the point.
 The point is figuring out how to make the friendship work.

 Fill in the blanks on this letter and send it before you go home for the holidays and maybe your family will be more understanding of your introverted nature.